 Dr Carolien Aantjes

+Carolien Aantjes (PhD, MPH) is a senior research fellow at HEARD with a focus on sexual and reproductive health and rights and health system strengthening, and leader of HEARD’s doctoral programme.
 Carolien has extensive, international experience in the field of HIV and AIDS and public health.
-She worked, among others, for the Ministry of Health in Namibia as a coordinator of a regional AIDS programme and as a public health nurse for the municipal health services of Amsterdam, on HIV screening, detection and treatment of sexually transmitted diseases.
-She undertook many short-term consultancy assignments in Africa and Asia, assisting national governments, funding agencies as well as local NGOs in the design or review of their HIV interventions.
+She worked, among others, for the Ministry of Health in Namibia as a coordinator of a regional AIDS programme and as a public health nurse for the municipal health services of Amsterdam on HIV screening, detection and treatment of sexually transmitted diseases.
+She undertook many short-term consultancy assignments in Africa and Asia, assisting national governments, funding agencies as well as local NGOs in the design or evaluation of their HIV interventions.
 Carolien previously worked as a post-doc researcher and lecturer in Global Health at the Athena Institute of the VU University in Amsterdam, the Netherlands.